 Later D. Juodkaite participated in an Open Society institute Centre for Policy studies, International Policy fellowship program (2004-2005) and under the Public Health, Mental disability Advocacy Program (MDAP) completed the research on the topic “Lithuanian Mental Health Policy: shifting from deinstitutionalization towards community integration”.
-In the 2010-2011 year D. Juodkaite has completed and received International Diploma in Mental Health Law and Human Rights, organized by Indian Law Society in collaboration with World Health Organisation.
+In 2010-2011-year D. Juodkaite have completed and received International Diploma in Mental Health Law and Human Rights, organized by Indian Law Society in collaboration with World Health Organisation.
 Since 2002 D. Juodkaite is actively working in Lithuanian NGO sector, focusing on human rights and disability.
 During this period as a lawyer and expert, she was involved in various international and national projects related to such areas as: human rights and disability, discrimination on the grounds of disability, mental health care, policy and law, guardianship issues and overall social integration of people with mental health problems and intellectual disabilities.

 In 2006-2012 years D. Juodkaite took a position of the director of NGO “Global initiative on psychiatry”, Vilnius oﬃce.
 Since June 2013 she became the president of Lithuanian Disability Forum – umbrella organisation for disability NGOs in Lithuania.
-From April 2013 she became the public consultant to Prime Minister of Lithuania on disability issues.
+April 2013-December 2016 she was public consultant to Prime Minister of Lithuania on disability issues.